final mission

 Hybrid photography, archival pigment print, aludibond, diasec, custom-made aluminium frame

-The ultimate voyage on July 8, 2011, this ultimate voyage marked the last chapter in NASA’s thirty-year history of space flight whilst at the same time opening a new era of commercial space travel.
+This ultimate voyage on July 8, 2011 at once marked the last chapter in NASA's thirty-year history of space flight and opened a new era of commercial space travel.
 The historical event was photographed by Michael Najjar on location at Cape Canaveral.
 In combining the triple phases of the thunderous liftoff, the artwork captures the incredible energy needed to boost the vehicle and its crew and cargo out of Earth’s gravity to the International Space Station (ISS).